 Coconut Grove

 Walkable streets, banyan canopy, and the only true village-center dining and shopping scene in this group.
-The Grove trades on lifestyle, and at $2.65M median with +21.8% growth, the market agrees.
+At $2.65M median with +19.5% growth, the price tag confirms what residents already know about Grove lifestyle premium.

 Read the Full Guide